-Born in Vinnitsa in the Ukraine, Altman studied in Odessa before moving to Paris in 1910 mixing with the Russian colony of artists there, Chagall, Archipenko among them.
-Returning to St Petersburg, Altman became a member of the Board for Artistic Matters within the Department of Fine Arts of the People’s Commissariat of Enlightenmenttogether with Malevich, Baranoff-Rossine and Shevchenko in 1918.
+Altman was born in Vinnitsa in the Ukraine, and studied in Odessa before moving to Paris in 1910, where he mixed with the Russian colony of artists there, among them Chagall and Archipenko.
+Relocating to St Petersburg, in 1918 Altman became a member of the Board for Artistic Matters within the Department of Fine Arts of the People’s Commissariat of Enlightenment, together with Malevich, Baranov-Rossine and Shevchenko.
 In the same year he had an exhibition with the group Jewish Society for the Furthering of the Arts in Moscow, together with El Lissitzky and the others.
-In this same year, he installed a temporary work of architectural sculpture in Palace Square to commemorate the 1st anniversary of the October Revolution.
-In 1920, he became a member of the Institute for Artistic Culture (INKHUK), together with Malevich and Tatlin.
-Altman moved to Paris in 1928.
-In 1936, he returned to Russia and worked mainly for the theatre and as a book illustrator.
+Also in 1918, he installed a temporary work of architectural sculpture in Palace Square to commemorate the first anniversary of the October Revolution.
+In 1920, Altman became a member of the Institute for Artistic Culture (INKHUK), together with Malevich and Tatlin.
+He returned to Paris in 1928, finally settling in Russia 1936, where he worked mainly in the theatre and as a book illustrator.